z3r07h/Mr-R0B0T-s03-ARG/Episodes/eps3.1_undo.gz/README.md

 - Get proper name of where the warehouse is that EARL has delivered stuff to.
 (Su Falls) ???
 - Find Screenshot for K6F7241 evidence
 - Find the FSociety Vimeo Account and check for evidence in the NEW Fsociety Video.
-- Confirm Joanna Wellick's lover's car registration plate
+- Confirm Joanna Wellick's lover's (Derek) car registration plate
 - Find the book the Freud quote is from
 - Find correct name for the Congo mine White Rose's aide speaks about
 - Email theplague and eugenebelford